Leighton Library Aims and Objectives

 1. The Library

-The Leighton Library is a category ‘A’ listed building, purpose-built in 1687 to house the book collection of Bishop Leighton (1611-1684), former Principal of Edinburgh University, former Chancellor of Glasgow University, Bishop of Dunblane and Archbishop of Glasgow.
+The Leighton Library is a category ‘A’ listed building, purpose-built in 1687 to house the book collection of Bishop Leighton (1611-1684), former Principal of Edinburgh University, Bishop of Dunblane, Chancellor of Glasgow University, and Archbishop of Glasgow.
 He left a legacy of £100 to build the Library.

 The building exhibits rare architectural detail typical of 17th century construction.
 Robert Leighton’s original library books remain in place within their original cabinets.
 The collection was added to in the 18th and 19th centuries and includes a number of historically important volumes.
 The oldest volume dates from 1504 and the collection is of international importance.